abstractguy/xagents/README.md

 ### **3.9.
 Unit tests**

-Main components are covered using [pytest](https://docs.pytest.org/en/6.2.x/) unit tests.
-To be able to run the tests, you need to install extra dependencies mentioned [earlier](#1-installation).
-More unit tests will be added to agents in future versions.
+Main components are covered using [pytest](https://docs.pytest.org/en/6.2.x/).

 ### **3.10.
 Models are loaded from .cfg files**